Sachin0613/Ai-avatar-agent/README.md

 **Vedio Link** - [Watch](https://drive.google.com/file/d/1a5zFyhW6nJJIEabNY0MS44rdaFtGh9Gm/view?usp=drivesdk)

-This repository demonstrates how to integrate **HeyGen Interactive Avatars** into a **Next.js** application using the official [HeyGen Streaming Avatar SDK](https://github.com/HeyGen-Official/StreamingAvatarSDK).

 It allows you to:
 - Start and stop interactive avatar sessions.
 - Customize avatar and voice.